VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro6.md

 So, 0xFF is 0b11111111 is 255.

 This also gives rise to what is know as a hex editor.
 Very rarely, you may need to look at the binary output of something that doesn't have a better representation or meaning to you other than the actuall binary itself.
 In that case, you need a way to look at the hex (as a condensed view of the binary) directly.
-We're rapidly going off an a tagent though, so back to the point...
+We're rapidly going off an a tangent though, so let's put a pin in that idea.

 <--->